hangrydave/InfraredBrickTower/README.md

 - #### Linux
     For the USB tower to work on Linux, follow the instructions [here](https://pbrick.info/index.html-p=178.html).
+    Additionally, there's a few packages you'll need.
+Here's what that'll look like on an Ubuntu-based system:
+    ```
+    sudo apt install ninja-build curl libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config autoconf libudev-dev
+    ```

 ### Part 3: Success

-From here, you'd probably be able to use whatever C++ IDE that supports CMake that you'd like.
+From here, you'd probably be able to use whichever C++ IDE you like, as long as it supports CMake.
 Personally, I use Visual Studio Code with Microsoft's CMake Tools extension.
 Build the project and have fun!

 ### Just For Fun